bitcoin-cored/bitcoin-cored/doc/README.md

 ### OS X

-Drag bitcoin-abc to your applications folder, and then run bitcoin-abc.
+Drag bitcoin-abcd to your applications folder, and then run bitcoin-abcd.

 ### Need Help?